JackDanna/FogentRoleplayTemplate/README.md

 Represents how a character is performing combat.
 A Combat Roll could represent swinging a greatsword with both hands, dual-wielding pistols, throwing a javelin, ect...

-**Name:** The name of a Combat Roll is conventionally formatted the following way: "(Varation) (Type) with (Resource)".
+**Name:** The name of a Combat Roll is conventionally formatted the following way: "(Variation) (Type) with (Resource)".
 This isn't required but helps to keep things consistent.

 **Variation:** Used to represents the different ways the Combat Roll is being used.
 Generally, it describes how a character's hands (or other appendages) will be occupied as part of the Combat Roll.
 This is important when defining a Combat Roll, as some weapons would be impossible to use with one hand (such as a bow).
 "One-handed" denotes only one hand is being used which frees up the other hand to hold a shield, a light source, an important item, etc...
 "Two-handed" denotes two hands are being used meaning both their hands are required.
 "Dual-wielded" denotes a hand is being used on a main weapon with the other hand is being used on another off hand weapon.
-Dual-weilding is only for attacks/weapons that wouldn't encumber the user if one were held in each hand.
+Dual-wielding is only for attacks/weapons that wouldn't encumber the user if one were held in each hand.

 **Type:** Describes what type of the Combat Roll.